Ferries from

 How far is Dodecanese Islands from Athens?

-Dodecanese Islands to Athens ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Dodecanese Islands to Athens ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-Ferry from Leros to Athens (Piraeus)
+Ferry from Kos to Athens (Piraeus)

-Ferry from Rhodes to Athens (Piraeus)
+Ferry from Patmos to Athens (Piraeus)

-Dodecanese Islands to Athens Ferry Offers and Discounts
+Dodecanese Islands to Athens ferry offers and discounts

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 How to book ferry tickets from Dodecanese Islands to Athens